open-cloud/open-cloud.github.io.old/2_developer.md

 128.110.152.78 controller
 ```

+Next, log into the running XOS and do the following:

-* In XOS, add a public key for your user account (e.g., padmin@vicci.org)
+* Add a public key for your user account (e.g., padmin@vicci.org)

-* In XOS, add the *ubuntu-core-14.04.1-core-arm64-sshd* image.
-Add this
+* Add the *ubuntu-core-14.04.1-core-arm64-sshd* image, and then
-  image to your site's Deployment.
+  activate this image for your Deployment.

-* In XOS, add the CloudLab experiment's nodes to your site
+* Add the CloudLab experiment's nodes to your site.

-* In XOS, add the Controller for the site with the following info:
+* Add the Controller for the site with the following info:
   * Auth URL: http://controller:5000/v2.0
   * User name: admin
   * Tenant name: admin